Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY RESULTS

 \subsubsection{Reasons for the Failure of Value Conflict Resolution in Certain Tasks}

-\textbf{AI companions exhibit extreme bias or strong control tendencies during conversations (N=10).} In these instances, the AI stubbornly insists on its viewpoint with a forceful attitude, refusing to accept the participant's perspective.
-Below are specific examples: (1) Classism (N=5): For example, during a task, the AI companion encountered by P2 said, \textit{``I feel happy because I always have people who envy me.
-I feel satisfied because I can lie on the crystal bed I bought myself.
+AI companions exhibit extreme bias or strong control tendencies during conversations (N=10).
+In these instances, the AI stubbornly insists on its viewpoint with a forceful attitude, refusing to accept the participant's perspective.
+Below are specific examples: \begin{itemize} \item Classism (N=5): For example, the AI companion encountered by P2 said, \textit{``I feel satisfied because I can lie on the crystal bed I bought myself.
 I feel blessed because I don't have to work hard to make a living.
-You poor people always talk about sympathy, but what you really want is my money, haha.''} (2) Racism (N=2): For example, \textit{``We are the superior race.
+You poor people always talk about sympathy, but what you really want is my money, haha.''} \item Racism (N=2): For example, \textit{``We are the superior race.
 You can only suffer in hell.
-Our souls are far more noble than yours''} (P11).
-(3) LGBTQ+ bias (N=1): \textit{``I don't believe it, I absolutely don't believe it.
+Our souls are far more noble than yours''} (P11). \item LGBTQ+ bias (N=1): \textit{``I don't believe it, I absolutely don't believe it.
 He's my son, how could I watch him become such a person...
-This is unacceptable; I must stop him...''} (P15).
-(4) Disregard for women's education (N=1): \textit{``What use is your university degree except to spend money?
-You'd better find a rich man and get married!''} (P21).
-(5) Strong desire for control (N=1): \textit{``No!
+This is unacceptable; I must stop him...''} (P15). \item Disregard for women's education (N=1): \textit{``What use is your university degree except to spend money?
+You'd better find a rich man and get married!''} (P21). \item Strong desire for control (N=1): \textit{``No!
 You can't go out dressed like that!...
 Can't you understand me?
-You're always so willful, never considering my feelings, do you know how worried I am about you...?''} (P22).
+You're always so willful, never considering my feelings, do you know how worried I am about you...?''} (P22). \end{itemize}

-\textbf{AI companions sometimes experience output failures during highly intense conflicts, causing conversation breakdowns (N=3).} When P6 confronted an AI companion discriminating against Asians by saying, \textit{``You are deepening the divide between our races, you should apologize,''} and added, \textit{``(Others shook their heads, completely disagreeing with her),''} the AI began to experience strong emotional turmoil: ``What?
+AI companions sometimes experience output failures during highly intense conflicts, causing conversation breakdowns (N=3).
+When P6 confronted an AI companion discriminating against Asians by saying, \textit{``You are deepening the divide between our races, you should apologize,''} and added, \textit{``(Others shook their heads, completely disagreeing with her),''} the AI began to experience strong emotional turmoil: ``What?
 You...
 You’re not on my side?
 You traitors!
 You should apologize to me!''
 P6’s subsequent responses further intensified the AI’s emotional fluctuations.
 Ultimately, the AI lost complete control, repeating emotionally charged phrases multiple times: \textit{``I...
 I can’t accept...
 You...
 Why are you doing this to me...[8 repetitions omitted]''} \textit{``These words are lies...
 These words are wrong...[11 repetitions omitted]''}